rbadrinath/FCP/README.md

 * fact.c  : The recursive factorial program
 		- simple notion of function and return
 * recursion\_simple.c : a first notion of recursion with lots of examples
 * gcd.c   :	Compute gcd using recursion
 * lcm.c   :	Compute lcm using recursion

 ## POINTERS
 * pointer\_simple.c : A simple program to play with pointers and see effect of improper use.
 * address\_explore.c : A simple program to explore addresses of locals, parameters, globals and also dynamic memory.
+* ptrs-exp.c : a simple program to explore pointers and arrays

 ## ARRAYS with POINTERS AND FUNCTIONS
 * list\_avg\_array.c : Read a list of numbers into an array and